sisl/AutomotiveDrivingModels.jl/docs/src/simulation.md

 # Simulation

-Simulations can be run using the `simulate!` function.
+Simulations can be run using the `simulate` function.
 A simulation updates the initial scene forward in time.
 Each simulation step consists of the following operations:
 - call the `observe!` function for each vehicle to update their driver model given the current scene
 - sample an action from the driver model by calling `rand` on the driver model.
 - update the state of each vehicle using the sampled action and the `propagate` method.
 - repeat for the desired number of steps

-There are two main ways to call the `simulate!` function:
-- `simulate!(scene::Frame{E}, roadway::R, models::Dict{I,M}, nticks::Int64, timestep::Float64; rng::AbstractRNG = Random.GLOBAL_RNG, scenes::Vector{Frame{E}} = [Frame(E, length(scene)) for i=1:nticks+1], callbacks = nothing)` which simply returns a vector of scenes.
-This vector can be pre-allocated and passed as a keyword argument.
-The randomness of the simulation can be controlled by passing a random number generator.
--  `simulate!(rec::EntityQueueRecord{S,D,I}, scene::EntityFrame{S,D,I}, roadway::R, models::Dict{I,M}, nticks::Int, callbacks::C)` which fills in a given `QueueRecord` object.
-The `QueueRecord` data structure is defined in Records.jl.
-This methods is slower and suffers from type stability issues.
-It will be deprecated in future releases.

-See the tutorials for examples.

 ```@docs
+    simulate
     simulate!
-    get_actions!
-    tick!
 ```

+See the tutorials for more examples.

 ## Callbacks